ucsb-cs148-s21/1pm-t3-course-recommender/README.md

 5. Submit a pull request :D

 ## License
-We ingerate the MIT license, can be checked out in a file called: `License.txt`
+We integrated the MIT license, which can be checked out in a file called: `License.txt`